Want to be selected for Google Summer of Code 2015?

 My own observation is that the more time the organization has to get to know the student, the more confident they can be selecting that student.
 Furthermore, the more time that the student has spent getting to know the free software community, the more easily they can complete GSoC.

 Here I present a list of things that students can do to maximize their chance of selection and career opportunities at the same time.
 These tips are useful for people applying for GSoC itself and related programs such as GNOME's Outreach Program for Women or graduate placements in companies.

 There is no guarantee that Google will run the program again in 2015 or any future year until the Google announcement.

 There is no guarantee that any organization or mentor (including myself) will be involved until the official list of organizations is published by Google.

 Do not follow the advice of web sites that invite you to send pizza or anything else of value to prospective mentors.

 Following the steps in this page doesn't guarantee selection.
 That said, people who do follow these steps are much more likely to be considered and interviewed than somebody who hasn't done any of the things in this list.

 You may hear terms like free software and open source software used interchangeably.

 They don't mean exactly the same thing and many people use the term free software for the wrong things.
-Not all open source projects meet the definition of free software.
+Not all projects declaring themselves to be "free" or "open source" meet the definition of free software.
 Those that don't, usually as a result of deficiencies in their licenses, are fundamentally incompatible with the majority of software that does use genuinely free licenses.